New York supermarket shooting probe to weigh if warning signs were missed

 FACTBOX-Victims of Tops grocery store shooting in Buffalo, New YorkID:nL2N2X70I7

-(Reporting by Jenna Zucker in Buffalo, New York; Additional reporting by Kanishka Singh, Doina Chiacu, Sarah N. Lynch, Gabriella Borter, Ken Li and Tyler Clifford; Editing by Daniel Wallis and Clarence Fernandez)
+(Reporting by Jenna Zucker in Buffalo, New York; Additional reporting by Brendan O'Brien, Kanishka Singh, Doina Chiacu, Sarah N. Lynch, Gabriella Borter, Ken Li and Tyler Clifford; Editing by Daniel Wallis, Clarence Fernandez and Chizu Nomiyama)

 ((brendan.obrien@thomsonreuters.com;))